react-cosmos/react-cosmos-classic/README.md

   </a>
 </p>

-> **Important: This repository hosts Cosmos Classic, which has entered maintenance mode.** You can continue to use Cosmos Classic indefinitely.
-If you want to get on board with a newer platform, however, or if you're just getting started: [**Check out Cosmos Next**](https://github.com/react-cosmos/react-cosmos-classic).
+> **⚠️ This repository hosts Cosmos Classic, which has entered maintenance mode.** You can continue to use Cosmos Classic indefinitely.
+If you want to get on board with a newer platform, however, or if you're just getting started, [**check out Cosmos Next**](https://github.com/react-cosmos/react-cosmos).

 Cosmos scans your project for components and enables you to: